Huzbi-crypto/Read-Cookies.Sqlite/README.md

 - Enter the website name
 - Output will be displayed

+### Note

+The program will read from all the cookies.sqlite files present in the profiles folder of firefox in Windows.

 ## Current Status

 - Right now, the current idea for the program has been decided.
 The code for the program will be written in python and will be available soon.
 [Update: Code is available now]